 Albuquerque International Balloon Fiesta

 Featuring nearly 600 balloons flying over nine days each October, the Albuquerque (NM) International Balloon Fiesta.
 It’s considered the world’s top balloon festival.
 This event attracts balloon pilots worldwide, including Germany, New Zealand, and Australia.
-Here you will find balloons of all colors and shapes launch each morning from Balloon Fiesta Park.
+You will find balloons of all colors and shapes launched each morning from Balloon Fiesta Park.

-A unique feature of the Albuquerque festival is the “Albuquerque Box”.
-It is a wind phenomenon that helps balloon pilots in the morning and tends to allow balloons to hang in the air over the park long before they head off following the wind flow.
+A unique feature of the Albuquerque festival is the “Albuquerque Box.”
+It is a wind phenomenon that helps balloon pilots in the morning and allows balloons to hang over the park long before they head off following the wind flow.

 However, at night, balloon glows are impressive as pilots blast their engines into the balloons, creating colorful light against the evening’s dark horizon.
-Once the teams get going, the glow seems to have a rhythm to it.
+Once the teams get going, the glow seems to have a rhythm.

 National Balloon Classic